 Because I’m using this lime technique on four small flowerpots and a few mini pots, I adjusted the exact breakdown.
 I am using much less lime for this easy lime clay pot craft idea to make this creative DIY.

-Applying the Mixture to My Pots With a Cheap Brush
+Applying Mixture To Pots With A Cheap Brush

-Step 2: Adding the Combination for an Age Effect
+Step 2: Adding The Combination An Age Effect

-Next step, I begin applying the lime mixture to the outside of the pot using my chip brush.
-I did leave some spots a bit heavier with the lime.
+Begin applying the lime mixture to the outside of the pot using my chip brush.
+I did leave some spots on the pots a bit heavier with the lime.
 Why?
 Because when pieces age in nature the pots would age differently in different areas.

-Now let these dry.
+Now let the pots dry.
 The drying process is relatively quick.

-Step 3: Waiting for the Clay Pots to Dry and Add the Clear Coat and Sand a Bit
+Step 3: Clay Pots Dry Add A Clear Coat And Sand A Bit

 After the pots dry, spray with a light coat of polyurethane.
-As a result of this being an organic product do not be alarmed, some lime may come off the pots and this is normal.
+Being an organic product do not be alarmed, some lime may come off the pots and this is normal.
 Again, let the terracotta pots dry completely.

-Next, it’s time to use a 120-grit sanding sponge or 120-grit sand paper and lightly sand small sections of lime from the flower pots.
+Next, use a 120-grit sanding sponge or 120-grit sand paper and lightly sand small sections of lime from the flower pots.
 This allows different variations of the organic material to appear.
-Also, sand sections allow the terracotta to show through in small areas.
+Also, sand sections allow the terracotta to show through in small areas on the pots.
 This lets the pots have a realistic aged look.

-Here I add a little water to the green paint and mix it together.
-After adding a bit of the green paint on the rim with a small paintbrush, lightly smooth it to blend.
+Add a little water to the green paint and mix it together.
+After adding a bit of the green paint on the rim with a small paintbrush, lightly smooth it to blend on the pots.